BUHAVE > Education > Medical School: How to Get in, What to Expect, and What to Do After

 Clinical Experiences and Patient Care

-The chance to obtain practical clinical experience is one of the distinctive features of medical school, especially if you want any good internal medicine jobs.
+The chance to obtain practical clinical experience is one of the distinctive features of medical school, especially if you want to pursue internal medicine.
+For practical guidance on clinical rotations, see How do you prepare for clinical rotations in medical school?.
 Be prepared to go from academic instruction to practical patient care.
 You will have the opportunity to talk to patients, see medical procedures, and take part in clinical rotations as you advance in your medical study.

 Personal and Professional Development